esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 To ease developments, the _FeatureFlagBundle_ comes with a few ready to use implementations.
 When you want to use those classes, all you have to do is to declare a service.

-- `Akeneo\Platform\Bundle\FeatureFlagBundle\EnvVarFeatureFlag`: know if a feature is activated by checking an environment variable.
+- `Akeneo\Platform\Bundle\FeatureFlagBundle\Configuration\EnvVarFeatureFlag`: know if a feature is activated by checking an environment variable.
 - ...

 ### About the frontend